Reducing water use

 The amount of water that your home uses will vary depending on the number of people who live there, and the size of your garden.
 But almost every household can cut down water use, often for very little cost.
 Lots of water utilities have calculators on their websites that allow you to work out how much water you should be using to be considered water efficient.

-This chapter focuses on reducing water use inside the home.
+This page focuses on reducing water use inside the home.
 Reducing water use outdoors can also have a significant impact.

 Water Efficiency Labelling and Standards scheme

 The national Water Efficiency Labelling and Standards (WELS) scheme gives consumers information about the water efficiency of various products.
-By choosing water-efficient products, an average house could save around $120 in reduced water bills each year and $120 in energy costs by reducing hot water use.
+By choosing water-efficient products, Australians could save up to $175 per household each year.

 The WELS scheme requires certain products sold anywhere in Australia to be registered, rated, and labelled for their water efficiency in accordance with Australian Standard AS/NZS 6400:2005 Water efficient products: rating and labelling.

 The water efficiency rating is displayed on WELS products on a blue star water rating label.
-Products that must display the rating include showerheads, dishwashers, washing machines, toilets, and taps.
-Labels for different categories of products differ slightly, but all show 2 key pieces of information:
+Products that must display the rating include showers, dishwashers, washing machines, toilets, and taps.
+Labels for different product categories vary slightly, but all show 2 key pieces of information:

 - the WELS star rating